-The effects of these 2 genes combine to form the full range of phaeomelanistic ('red-based') colors:
+The effects of these 2 genes combine to form the full range of phaeomelanistic ('red-based') colours:

 A sex linked trait.
 Males can be O or o; females can be OO, Oo or oo.
 The effect of O is to replace all the eumelanin in the hairs with phaeomelanin, however in the heterozygote female Oo, this gives rise to the tortoiseshell pattern of intermingled areas of eumelanin pigment (black-based) and phaeomelanin (red-based).

 This gene affects the intensity of melanin production.
-The normal or dominant form, C, is what might be termed 'full color'.
-There are however various incompletely dominant mutant alleles possible for this locus, with varying effects on color intensity.
-These mutant forms are temperature sensitive - the higher the temperature, the more effective they are (i.e, the lighter the color).
+The normal or dominant form, C, is what might be termed 'full colour'.
+There are however various incompletely dominant mutant alleles possible for this locus, with varying effects on colour intensity.
+These mutant forms are temperature sensitive - the higher the temperature, the more effective they are (i.e, the lighter the colour).

 In order of decreasing dominance we have C, cb, cs, ca and c.

-C is the wild-type or full color expression and is dominant to all other alleles at this locus.
+C is the wild-type or full colour expression and is dominant to all other alleles at this locus.

 cs is the 'Siamese' factor; it has a much greater lightening effect than the Burmese allele and appears more temperature sensitive, with the points being considerably darker than the body.